 - How often do you hit your break-even?

-If your break-even is higher than your average revenue, you need to take action.
-You can lower costs, raise prices, or attract more customers.
+If your break-even exceeds your average revenue, you need action.
+Lower costs, raise prices, or attract more customers.

 ⚠️ Important: